What is found poetry?

 What We Want

-We’re looking for found writing that first of all adheres to The Center for Media and Social Impact’s Code of Best Practices in Fair Use for Poetry.
-This means you’ve found something within a source text that is a new work, not just borrowed the existing copyrighted material.
-Think of it like this: remember how when you were a kid you would look up at the sky and pick animals and characters and objects out of the clouds?
-You didn’t just see the cloud, you saw something new, something no one else had ever seen.
-That’s what we want.
+You’ve found something within a source text that is a new work, not just borrowed the existing copyrighted material.
 Your found writing should not look like its source text.
 Beyond that, we want work that shocks us, surprises us, moves us, makes us sigh.
 We also like it when your work comes from interesting or intriguing sources.
 And we’re not really into poems that rhyme.
 We also love visual art pieces.
 If you can incorporate found writing and art, we would love to see it.

 We do not publish writing that is not found writing.

 We do accept simultaneous submissions, just please let us know ASAP if the work is accepted elsewhere.

-Since Found Poems are the literal version of a collage, we are also interested in showcasing collage art pieces on our website.
-If you have anything you’d like us to consider, please send it to email@example.com, with ART in the subject line.
+Since found poems are the literary version of a collage, we are also interested in showcasing collage art pieces on our website.

 How to Submit

-Double check to make sure you cite your source text.
-Work that has no source text cited will not be considered.
+Double-check to make sure you cite your source text.
+Work that has no source text cited will not be considered, except under extraordinary circumstances, which you will want to explain to us.
+Your citation of sources should make it possible for us to find the original online or by visiting someplace and looking it up.
 We’d also like to know your method for crafting your found writing.
 We consider your method a part of your work, so drop us a note about that, as well.
 This will be published along with your work.

-Please include a brief (50 words or so), third person bio that will accompany your work.
+Please include a brief, third-person bio of no more than 50 words that will accompany your work.
 Please do not include live links in your bio.

 Payment and Rights